min69u/Reforestation/README.md

-## Why did the fireman wear red, white, and blue suspenders?
-To hold his pants up.
+## What did the Buffalo say to his little boy when he dropped him off at school?
+Bison.